-KR Sridhar, Ph.D Principal Co-Founder and Chief Executive Officer
+KR Sridhar, Ph.D Founder, Chairman and Chief Executive Officer

 Prior to founding Bloom Energy, Dr. KR Sridhar was Director of the Space Technologies Laboratory (STL) at the University of Arizona where he was also a professor of Aerospace and Mechanical Engineering.
 Under his leadership, STL won several nationally competitive contracts to conduct research and development for Mars exploration and flight experiments to Mars.
 KR has served as an advisor to NASA and has led major consortia of industry, academia, and national labs.
 His work for the NASA Mars program to convert Martian atmospheric gases to oxygen for propulsion and life support was recognized by Fortune Magazine, where he was cited as "one of the top five futurists inventing tomorrow, today."
 As one of the early pioneers in green tech, KR also serves as a strategic limited partner at Kleiner Perkins Caufield & Byers and as a special advisor to New Enterprise Associates.
 He has also served on many technical committees, panels and advisory boards and has several publications and patents.
+In 2016, KR was selected as a member of the U.S. National Academy of Engineering.
 KR received his bachelor's degree in Mechanical Engineering with Honors from the University of Madras (now called NIT, Trichy), India, as well as his master's degree in Nuclear Engineering and Ph.D in Mechanical Engineering from the University of Illinois, Urbana-Champaign.

-Venkat Venkataraman, Ph.D Executive Vice President of Engineering & CTO
+Venkat Venkataraman, Ph.D Executive Vice President of Engineering and Chief Technology Officer

 Venkat Venkataraman brings to Bloom Energy more than 28 years of experience in process design and optimization.
 He leads the development of highly efficient and low cost Bloom Energy Servers.
 During his tenure at Bloom, he led the company through many technological breakthroughs bringing SOFC technology from early stages of development to a very matured state enabling deployment of highly efficient commercial systems.
 Over the years, Venkat has assembled, led and mentored a very strong team of engineers and innovators around the world in the areas of stack technology, system integration and power electronics, who have made tremendous strides in that time, solving the key technical challenges that had previously prevented the commercialization of SOFC technologies.
 He has authored/co-authored several patents in the areas of SOFC technology, fuel processing, heat integration and control systems.
 Prior to joining Bloom Energy, Venkat was a Principal Technologist at Aspen Technology, Inc. where he led the commercial development of high end design, simulation and optimization software for the chemical and petrochemical industries.
 Venkat is a winner of AIChE award in the area of chemical process optimization, and holds a Ph.D in chemical engineering from Clarkson University.